ant358/ml-ops-template/README.md

 # ml-ops-template

+This is a template for a machine learning project.
+It is designed to be used with a CI process to automate the testing and deployment of the project.
+It will be a base for NLP based projects deployed to a container microservice.

+The template was built using the following steps:
 ## First build out the project
 Create the files and folders you need for your project.
 This includes the following:
 Makefile